danielyaba/gcp-terraform-modules/modules/project-labels-checker/README.md

 * cloudscheduler.googleapis.com - Cloud Scheduler API

 2. Make sure that vpc connector subnet with `/28` is exists in the VPC.
-3. Make sure vpc-connector has relevant FW ingress rules from serverless infrastructure in the host shared VPC project under the relevant VP
+3. Make sure vpc-connector has relevant FW ingress rules from serverless infrastructure:
 Ingress rules:
   - sources IP: 35.199.224.0/19
   - target tags: vpc-connector

 ## Examples:
 Note: `environment_variables` must be in captial letters.